openhab/openhab-docs/addons/uis/apps/ios.md

 Upon first installation, the iOS openHAB app is set up to demo mode.
-This allows you to explore the possibilities of an openHAB installation, but to view and control your own devices you'll need to connect to your own openHAB instance.
-If you haven't yet installed and configured your openHAB instance, see the [openHAB installation](http://docs.openhab.org/installation/index.html) pages for more details.
+This allows you to explore the possibilities of an openHAB installation, but to view and control your own devices you'll need to connect to your own openHAB server.
+If you haven't yet installed and configured openHAB, see the [openHAB installation](http://docs.openhab.org/installation/index.html) pages for more details.

 To connect your iOS app to your openHAB server, navigate to the settings page, then disable the "Demo mode" checkbox.
 In the local URL field, enter either your server's IP address (It should look something like 'http://192.168.1.125:8080/') or, if available, your server's name (For openHABian, try 'http://openhabianpi.local:8080/').

 To access your openHAB server remotely, you'll need to configure myopenHAB.
-First, get set up at [myopenhab](http://www.myopenhab.org).
+First, create an account at [myopenhab](http://www.myopenhab.org).
 Once you have your username and password, enter them in the appropriate fields.
 Under the Remote URL field, enter 'https://myopenhab.org/'

 **Help and resources:**